How many ethnic groups? Ethnic composition of the population of Russia. How many peoples live on the territory of Russia? Small nations of Russia

 Modern Russia

-Summing up, it should be noted that Russia is the most multinational state in the whole world.
-All peoples live here in peace and harmony.
-They exchange experience with each other, but at the same time, each nationality retains its ethnic identity and identity.
+To summarize, it should be noted that Russia is the most multinational state in the world.
+Here all peoples live in peace and harmony.
+They exchange experiences with each other, but at the same time, each nationality retains its ethnic identity and identity.

 Naturally, the traditions of the peoples of modern Russia are quite diverse.
-And they depend not only on the season, but also on the place of residence.
-The main feature that is characteristic of this or that nationality living on the territory of Russia is the cuisine.
+And they depend not just on the time of year, but also on the place of residence.
+The main feature that is characteristic of one or another nationality living in Russia is cuisine.
 Even among those peoples who inhabit the northern part of our state, although it is similar, it is still not the same.
 So, each nationality has its own characteristics.

 In addition to cuisine, every nation living in Russia can boast of its own entertainment.
-Representatives of their nationalities are hospitable, which is why it is interesting to get acquainted with their cultures, customs and traditions.
-Knowing about the way of life of this or that nation, each person will be able to live in peace and harmony.
+Representatives of their nationalities are hospitable, which is why it is interesting to get acquainted with their cultures, customs, and traditions.
+Knowing about the way of life of a particular people, every person will be able to live in peace and harmony.

 The Russian Federation is considered the largest state in the world in terms of its territory.
-And in terms of the number of peoples, in the top ten among all countries of the planet.
+And in terms of the number of peoples, it is in the top ten among all countries on the planet.
 Of course, the demographic situation in this state influences the development of Russian society as a whole.

 Our country was and is a multinational state.
-The peoples of Russia are distinguished by their distinctive culture and history.
-In general, according to various sources of information, about two hundred ethnic groups live on its territory.
+The peoples of Russia are distinguished by their unique culture and history.
+In general, according to various sources of information, about two hundred nationalities live on its territory.
 Currently, the nationality of a resident of our country is not indicated in the passport.
 Accordingly, census data are based on self-determination.
-Therefore, the indicators of nationalities may change from time to time.
+Therefore, nationality indicators may change periodically.

 The state language of Russia is Russian.
 Although different territories of the state have their own dialects.
-In general, our country is unique not only in its ethnic composition, but also in religious terms.
-The territory is inhabited by representatives of Buddhism, Islam, Christianity.
+In general, our country is unique not only in its ethnic composition, but also in its religious composition.
+Representatives of Buddhism, Islam, and Christianity live on the territory.
 At the same time, most peoples adhere to their traditions and national beliefs.

 Do you know how many nationalities there are in the world?
-The answer to this question is not as easy as it seems at first glance.
-There are many contradictions in the understanding of the very term "nationality".
-What is it?
+Answering this question is not as easy as it seems at first glance.
+There are quite a lot of contradictions in the understanding of the very term “nationality”.
+What is this?
 Linguistic community?
 Citizenship?
-This article will be devoted to bringing some clarity to the problems of the world's nationalities.
-We will also look at what ethnic groups give rise to beauties and attractive men.
-Naturally, nationalities can disappear, assimilate.
-And the individual in our age of globalization can be the product of a mixture of different ethnic groups.
-And it is often difficult for a person to answer the question of who he is by nationality.
-But if we talk about large groups of people, then here we can single out several factors by which ethnicity is determined.
+This article will be devoted to bringing some clarity to the problems of nationalities of the world.
+We will also look at which ethnic groups produce beautiful women and attractive men.
+Naturally, nationalities can disappear and assimilate.
+And an individual in our age of globalization can be a product of a mixture of different ethnic groups.
+And it is often difficult for a person to answer the question of what his nationality is.
+But if we talk about large groups of people, then we can isolate several factors by which ethnicity is determined.

 Citizenship and nationality

-First, not all powers are monolithic in the ethnic composition of their populations.
-And even if we do not take into account the presence of migrants, the so-called "citizens of the first generation", then even then we cannot say that there are one hundred and ninety-two nationalities in the world.
-List of states (namely, there are so many of them on political map) does not give us an idea of the numerous ethnic groups inhabiting these very countries.
+Firstly, not all powers are monolithic in the ethnic composition of their populations.
+And even if we do not take into account the presence of migrants, the so-called “first generation citizens,” even then we cannot say that there are one hundred and ninety-two nationalities in the world.
+The list of states (and there are so many of them on the political map) does not give us an idea of the numerous ethnic groups inhabiting these same countries.
 For example, representatives of more than one hundred and eighty nationalities live in the Russian Federation.
-And North and South Korea is inhabited by one people, divided by a demarcation line due to political strife.
-There is a concept of "American nation", but it is extremely variegated in ethnic composition.
-The same can be said for Australia, New Zealand and Canada, whose lands were settled by expats from all over the world.
-At the same time, even in such a seemingly monolithic country as Poland, there are Silesians, Kashubians, Lemkos and other groups.
+And North and South Korea are inhabited by one people, separated by a demarcation line due to political strife.
+There is a concept of “American nation,” but it is extremely diverse in ethnic composition.
+The same can be said about Australia, New Zealand and Canada, whose lands were settled by emigrants from all over the world.
+At the same time, even in such a seemingly monolithic country in terms of ethnic composition as Poland, there are Silesians, Kashubians, Lemkos and other groups.

 Language and nationality